 Profiling Execution of Auto-Parallelized Programs in the Swarm Architecture

-I am participating in this SuperUROP due to my interests in computer architecture and low-level software.
-I believe that this project is very exciting and at the forefront of development in these fields, and I feel my experiences in these areas from classes like 6.175 will aid me in creating a meaningful impact on the project.
+I am participating in this SuperUROP because of my interest in computer architecture and low-level software.
+I believe that this project is very exciting and at the forefront of development in these fields, and I feel my experience in these areas from classes such as 6.175 (Constructive Computer Architecture) will help me make a meaningful impact on the project.
 I also hope to gain valuable research experience and further my knowledge and understanding of computer architecture.